 “I’ve always been interested in dressing up, in fashion.
 I don’t know, but there’s this bone in me that screams fashion.
 Fashion has always fascinated me.
 I believe it’s the ultimate way to communicate who you are without having to talk.
 It’s a creative form – an interesting medium – of self-expression.
 I’m a very shy person; maybe that’s why I love dressing up – it’s how I better express myself.”

-“I like the extremes when it comes to working on groups of people – the children and the elderly.
+“I like the extremes when it comes to working with groups of people – the children and the elderly.
 I dream of becoming a part of UNICEF [United Nations Children’s Fund].
 I somehow developed this fondness for children; it’s funny because I used to not like them… I also wish to put up a foundation for the elderly – it came to me when I lost two grandmothers whom I was closest to.
 They died two months apart during my freshman year.
 That time was so tragic for me.
-I was so close to them both it tears me up until now whenever I think about it. ”
+I was very close to them both it tears me up until now whenever I think about it. ”

 What emotion typifies your personality?